SARL: Label-Free Reinforcement Learning by Rewarding Reasoning Topology: Related Work

-\paragraph{Label Free RLVR} Reinforcement Learning from Verifiable Rewards (RLVR) has emerged as the dominant post-training paradigm for LRMs~\citep{guo2025deepseek}, using binary outcome rewards in domains, primarily mathematics and code, where correctness can be automatically verified.
-Algorithms such as GRPO~\citep{shao2024deepseekmath} enable stable, scalable RL training; yet RLVR is fundamentally constrained to verifiable tasks.
-In open-ended domains such as creative writing, strategic planning, or advisory reasoning, no automated verifier exists and the RL signal vanishes entirely.

-Alternative label-free approaches have emerged to enable RLVR without ground-truth annotations.
-TTRL~\citep{zuo2025ttrl} derives reward signals from majority-vote consistency across multiple rollouts, treating the consensus answer as a pseudo-label.
-While effective on closed-form reasoning tasks, this voting-based binary reward is ill-suited for open-ended generation where no single canonical answer exists.
-Entropy-based methods offer a more general alternative: EMPO~\citep{zhang2025right} and concurrent work~\citep{agarwal2025unreasonable} minimize the predictive entropy of model outputs in semantic space, using the model's own uncertainty as the sole training signal without requiring any labeled data.
-More directly targeting the open-ended setting, Intuitor~\citep{zhao2025learning} introduces Reinforcement Learning from Internal Feedback (RLIF), where the model's self-certainty scores serve as reward signals within a GRPO framework, demonstrating generalization to diverse out-of-domain tasks such as code generation where verifiable external rewards are unavailable.
-Other work uses output format compliance and response length as surrogate rewards~\citep{xin2025surrogate}, limiting applicability to math tasks with prescribed answer formats.
-Beyond those methods, our approach derive the label free reward signal from the structure of the model's reasoning processes, and applicable to not only highly verifiable tasks like math but also quite open-end and complex tasks in broader and real-world reasoning settings.
+\paragraph{Label Free RLVR} Reinforcement Learning from Verifiable Rewards (RLVR) has emerged as the dominant post-training paradigm for LRMs~\citep{guo2025deepseek}, using verifiable outcome rewards in domains where correctness can be automatically evaluated, primarily in mathematics and code.
+However, current RLVR-based training has two key limitations: (1) it relies on verifiable ground-truth rewards, making it inapplicable to open-ended domains such as creative writing, strategic planning, or advisory reasoning, where no automated verifier exists; and (2) it offers limited control over the structure of intermediate reasoning, as supervision operates solely at the level of correctness of final answer.Alternative label-free approaches have emerged to enable RLVR without ground-truth annotations.
+TTRL~\citep{zuo2025ttrl} uses majority voting across rollouts to construct pseudo-labels as reward signals, which works for closed-form tasks but cannot handle open-ended settings where no consensus answer exists. \citet{xin2025surrogate} propose surrogate rewards based on output format compliance and response length, though this remains restricted to math tasks with prescribed format templates.
+Meanwhile, EMPO~\citep{zhang2025right} and concurrent work~\citep{agarwal2025unreasonable} minimize the predictive entropy of model outputs, using the model's own uncertainty as a label-free reward signal.
+Similarly, Intuitor~\citep{zhao2025learning} utilizes self-certainty scores measured via KL divergence to a uniform distribution as reward, and formulates the Reinforcement Learning from Internal Feedback (RLIF) framework.
+Beyond these methods, our approach derives the label free reward signal from the structure of the model's reasoning processes, and is applicable to not only verifiable tasks but also to open-ended and complex tasks in broader and real-world reasoning settings.
 Table~\ref{tab:comparison} summarizes the key differences between these label-free approaches.